SSyncropel Docs

 Build a multi-user code review flow

-By the end of this tutorial, two daemons — call them alice and bob — will be paired, share a workspace, and exchange code-review records over a single federation link.
+By the end of this tutorial, two instances — call them alice and bob — will be paired, share a workspace, and exchange code-review records over a single federation link.
 Alice opens a review request; Bob publishes a verdict; both surface in a shared three-pane view.

 Allow ~15-20 minutes for the happy path.